Frumpy9/homieDl/README.md

 ```
 [exportify_downloader]
 csv_file = "playlist.csv"      # Optional: let the tool read this CSV without a CLI argument
-output = "downloads"            # Where audio files and the M3U playlist are written
+output = "downloads"            # Base folder; the playlist name becomes a subfolder
 limit = 0                       # 0 means no limit
 include_album = true            # Include album name in search queries
 audio_format = "mp3"            # Use "best" to keep the source format